Deathmoon

 Deathmoon is a 1978 American made-for-television horror film from EMI Television directed by Bruce Kessler.
 Jason Palmer is sent on vacation by his doctor.
-He goes to Hawaii, because that's where his grandfather once worked.
-Palmer doesn't know that his grandpa and all male successors are cursed by a coven.
-Every evening he morphs into a werewolf and ravages young ladies.
+He goes to Hawaii, where his grandfather once worked.
+Palmer is unaware that his grandpa and all male descendants in his lineage are cursed by a coven.
+Every evening he transforms into a werewolf and ravages young women.